tri-cods/html-css/sections/integration.md

 </html>
 ```

-## Option three: external
+## Option three: external (recommended)

 External styling creates a completely separate document for your CSS that will be linked to your HTML in the head section of your HTML document using the code below.
-This separate document is called a **stylesheet** and should be named `stlye.css`.
-This document must be stored in the same folder as the HTML document it is linked to.

 ```html
 <!DOCTYPE html>